brericha/kagi-flutter-demo-project/README.md

 ## Getting Started 🚀

-[Install the Flutter SDK](https://docs.flutter.dev/get-started/install).
+* [Install the Flutter SDK](https://docs.flutter.dev/get-started/install).
 You will additionally need to install the Android or iOS SDK depending on which platform(s) you intend to build for.
 The Flutter installation documentation includes instructions for setting up those SDKs.

+*  Once Flutter is installed clone this repo and run `flutter pub get` to install dependencies before running Kite.

 ## Running Kite